vmware-archive/bit9platform/bit9PlatformAPI/README.md

 ### **Authentication**

 Bit9 APIs are authenticated through the API token.
-This token has to be placed inside each HTTP request's 'X-Auth-Token' header.
-API token is tied to the console user.
-To obtain the API token, ask Bit9 Server administrator to generate special user and token for you.
-Best practice is to have separate console user with minimum required access controls for each API client.
+This token has to be placed inside each HTTP request 'X-Auth-Token' header.
+The API token is tied to the console user.
+To obtain the API token, ask the Bit9 Server administrator to generate special user and token for you.
+A good practice is to have separate console users with minimum required access controls for each API client.

 ### **Access Controls**

-API client has same access level as its corresponding console user.
-For example, in order to get access to the 'event' object, user associated with API token will need permission to view events.
+An API client has the same access level as its corresponding console user.
+For example, in order to get access to the 'event' object, the user associated with API token will need permission to view events.
 Required permissions are listed with each API in this document.
-If caller lacks required privileges, HTTP error 401 - Unauthorized will be returned.
+If caller lacks the required permissions, HTTP error 401 - Unauthorized will be returned.

 ### **Responses**

-Successful calls will return either HTTP 200 - OK or HTTP 201 - Created, depending if request created a new object or just modified/deleted existing one.
+Successful calls will return either HTTP 200 - OK or HTTP 201 - Created, depending if request modified/deleted an existing object or created a new object, respectively.
-In case of POST and PUT, response will contain body of the modified or created object in the content, and also URI of created or modified object in url property of the response.
+In case of POST and PUT, the response will contain the body of the modified or created object in the content, and the URI of the created or modified object in URL property of the response.
-In case of GET, response will contain body of the searched object(s) in the content.
+In the case of GET, the response will contain the body of the searched object(s) in the content.
-Failed calls will return errors in range 400-599, most often:
+Failed calls will return errors in the range 400-599.
+This is usually one of the following:
 HTTP 400 - Bad request - Usually means that request contains unexpected parameters.
 More details about error can be found in the response content.
 HTTP 401 - Unauthorized - Either authentication (invalid token) or access control (missing RBAC) error.
 HTTP 403 - Forbidden - Specified object cannot be accessed or changed.